-For those sites considered appropriate as a potential housing option (see Appendix 2) an approximate density (dwellings per hectare) was proposed based on the general density of the surrounding development.
+For those sites considered appropriate as a housing allocation (see Appendix 1) an approximate density (dwellings per hectare) was proposed based on the general density of the surrounding development.
 It is important that the FHLAA process recognises the balance that needs to be struck between making efficient use of land through good design principles and the character and historic fabric of the area and the amenities of surrounding land uses.

-Where a site was constrained by existing landscape features or on-site SANG or open space was required, the gross site area was reduced.
+Where a site was constrained by existing landscape features or on-site open space was required, the gross site area was reduced.
 The approximate number of dwellings per site was calculated based on the net site area and the approximate density.